Topographs for binary quadratic forms and class numbers: Gauss and Zagier reduction

-Proposition \ref{four} lets us see how the reduction works.
+Proposition \ref{four} allows us to see how the reduction works.
 Let $P$ be the unique simple directed path from $q$ to the river, meeting it at vertex $v$ and then continuing rightwards along it.
 Assume first that $q$ lies above the river.
 If $q$ has the opposite direction to $P$ then by \e{c+} and Proposition \ref{four} (i), we have that $q|\mg(q)$ is on $P$ and, after a sequence of left turns, matches its direction.
 If $q$ has the same direction as $P$ then, with Proposition \ref{four} (ii), backwards left turns are made towards the river going one edge beyond $P$ with $q|\mg(q)$ directed towards the river.
-See the left of Figure \ref{exg} where the form $[503851,442423,97121]$ is reduced.
+The left of Figure \ref{exg} shows an example of this reduction process for the form $[503851,442423,97121]$.
 If $q$ lies below the river we get the mirror image of the above, with edges in the opposite direction.

 \SpecialCoor \psset{griddots=5,subgriddiv=0,gridlabels=0pt} \psset{xunit=0.23cm, yunit=0.23cm, runit=0.2cm} \psset{linewidth=1pt} \psset{dotsize=5pt 0,dotstyle=*}